top of page

 If you have flu symptoms, visit a clinic for a rapid influenza test and follow the doctor’s advice on treatment.

-3. Are flu vaccinations subsidised in Singapore?
 Yes, subsidies are available for Singaporeans under the National Immunisation Schedules.

 Written by Dr Lim Chong Soon Daniel